Ask Dashboard - Real-time Q&A Monitoring

 Source Metrics Scatter Plot (All Questions)

-Answer Generation & Export Generate Alt6 Qual/Raw answers and export comprehensive CSV
+Answer Generation & Export Generate Alt6 Raw answers and export comprehensive CSV

 Exports prod answers and source-level scoring data for filtered questions.
 No answer generation needed.